rory619/SOCProj/index.md

 categories: demo
 ---

+## **Introduction**
-Introduction: My name is Rory O Loughlin and this is my 3rd year SOC project that I made and coded and I have made a unique image using vivado to generate to the screen.
+My name is Rory O Loughlin and this is my 3rd year SOC project that I made and coded and I have made a unique image using vivado to generate to the screen.
 I have created an alteration between a sun and a moon that changes every sesond from day to night.
 This involved changing the VGAColourStripes code to create a unique image.

 ## **Template VGA Design**
 ### **Project Set-Up**
-I am using a VGA Colour stripes file in VIVADO to change the picture that is being generated onto the screen.
+I am using a VGA Colour stripes file as a base to work with in VIVADO to change the picture that is being generated onto the screen.

 ![Screenshot 2024-12-10 130838](https://github.com/user-attachments/assets/dd7d259b-340a-4bc8-baed-45240e5426dd)